-Answer: [Show S2-14 here.]
+[Show S2-14 here.]
 If markets are efficient, investors can buy and sell stocks and be confident that they are getting good prices.
-If markets are inefficient, then investors will be afraid to invest, and this from an economic standpoint, market efficiency is clearly good.
+If markets are inefficient, then investors will be afraid to invest, and this will lead to a poor allocation of capital and economic stagnation.
+So from an economic standpoint, market efficiency is clearly good.